007 MAGAZINE - The World's Foremost James Bond Resource!

 Sean Connery NFT Guardian Lecture 1983

-Sean Connery was also honoured with a Guardian Lecture at the National Film Theatre on London's South Bank on the evening of Tuesday December 13, 1983, where he was interviewed on stage by film critic Ian Johnstone.
+Sean Connery was also honoured with a Guardian Lecture at the National Film Theatre on London's South Bank on the evening of Tuesday December 13, 1983, where he was interviewed on stage by film critic Iain Johnstone (1943-2023).
 Sean Connery was visibly deeply moved by the reaction he got from the capacity audience, and with the UK premiere of Never Say Never Again taking place the following evening, he was finally back on top with a huge international hit - his first for several years.

 Part 6: The great comeback